ljantzen/obsidian-logging/README.md

 ```
 alias q=` obsidian-logging`
 ```
-(Note: the space before the program name stops the commaand from being entered into command history)
+(Note: the space before the program name stops the command from being entered into command history)

 On Windows, the `doskey` command can be used to create a macro: